YuanrongZheng/backup-harvestman/HarvestMan/Readme.txt

 in python.
 It helps you to grab pages from the internet and store it in a local directory for offline browsing.

-This is version 1.4.6 final.
+This is version 1.5 beta 1.

 Author: Anand Pillai.